MeyerLab/image-analysis-ratnayeke-2022/README.md

 See Ratnayeke et al. 2021 for methodological details.
 Pipeline was written based on code from Cappell et al., 2016, Cell 166, 167-180.
 June 30, 2016.

 ## Installation
-Add */image-analysis-ratnayeke-2021/Tracking_code/Tracking_dependencies/* to MATLAB path.
+Add */image-analysis-ratnayeke-2021/Tracking_code/Tracking_dependencies/* and subdirectories to MATLAB path.
 ## Usage
 For recreating plots from Ratnayeke et al. 2021, scripts are included in *Figure_generation/*.
 Plot*.mlx are MATLAB live scripts for generating figures.
 Directories are divided based on experiments (identifed by C or E followed by a number).
 Please refer to key.xlsx to find the specific experiment and script for a given figure panel.
 To execute script, change dataDir to the location of the downloaded Dryad data files (path should specify location of .mat files) and then execute script.
 Files within *Processing/* are the scripts used to process images using image analysis pipeline.
 Files within *Supplemental/* are post-processing scripts to collate output from imaging processing pipeline with initial annotations such as cell cycle transition times.